david-millett/minecreeper/README.md

 ## Timeframe and working team

-This project was created completely by myself, David Millett, over the course of a working week.
+This was a solo project created over the course of five days.

 ## Technologies used

-*Minecreeper* was developed in *VS Code* using *HTML*, *CSS*, and *JavaScript*.
+*Minecreeper* was created with *HTML*, *CSS*, and *JavaScript*.

-Visual assets were edited using the app *Procreate*.
+It was developed in *VS Code* and some visual assets were edited using the app *Procreate*.

 ## Brief

 This project was compeleted in response to a brief to create a browser-based game as part of a software engineering bootcamp course at General Assembly.

+The minimum requirements were:
+* The game must be rendered in the browser using DOM manipulation techniques
+* The game must have a win/lose condition with appropriate messages rendered in *HTML*
-It is the first project I have made using *HTML*, *CSS*, and *JavaScript*.
+* It must include separate *HTML*, *CSS*, and *JavaScript* data files
+* It must be deployed online so the world can play it

 Over the course of a week, we were tasked with:
 * Planning the project